metno/S-ENDA-documentation/source/use_case_climate_projection.rst

    execution of the Use Case under normal, expected conditions.
 This dialog sequence will ultimately lead to accomplishing the goal stated in the Use Case name and description.

+* The researcher investigates the data

-* A masters student downloads the climate predictions for temperature for the whole time range.
+  * downloads the climate predictions for temperature for the whole time range.
-* A researcher downloads the climate prediction medians as an average over the period 2071-2100.
+  * downloads the climate prediction medians as an average over the period 2071-2100.

-* A journalist choses parameters on a website to se what the extreme temperatures will be in 2041-2070.
+* The journalist choses parameters on a website to se what the extreme temperatures will be in 2041-2070.
-* A state agency updates their maps with expected changes, to reflect future changes in water flow.
+* The state agency updates their maps with expected changes, to reflect future changes in water flow.

+The consumers of the projections for Norway produce new knowledge based on that data, as illustrated below.
+Note that it is the consumers' responsibility to enable others to trace and verify their results.

 .. uml:: information_to_knowledge_klima_bruker.puml